SED-EEW/SED-EEW-SeisComP-contributions/apps/eew/scvsmag-dev/descriptions/VS.rst

-The Virtual Seismologist in SeisComP3 (VS(SC3)) provides near instantaneous estimates of earthquake magnitude as soon as SeisComp3 origins are available.
-With a well-configured SeisComP3 system running on a dense network, magnitudes for local events can be available within 10-20 s of origin time.
-VS(SC3) can be a key component of an earthquake early warning system, and can be used to provide rapid earthquake notifications.
-With the capability to estimate magnitude (given a location estimate) with 3-seconds of P-wave information at a single station, VS(SC3) magnitude estimates are tens of seconds faster than conventional Ml calculations, which require waiting for the peak S-wave amplitudes.
+The  `Virtual Seismologist`_ in SeisComP (VS(SC)) provides near instantaneous estimates of earthquake magnitude as soon as SeisComP origins are available.
+With a well-configured SeisComP system running on a dense network, magnitudes for local events can be available within 10-20 s of origin time.
+VS(SC) can be a key component of an earthquake early warning system, and can be used to provide rapid earthquake notifications.
+With the capability to estimate magnitude (given a location estimate) with 3-seconds of P-wave information at a single station, VS(SC) magnitude estimates are tens of seconds faster than conventional Ml calculations, which require waiting for the peak S-wave amplitudes.
 The VS magnitude estimation relationships consist of 1) a relationship between observed ground motion ratios (between vertical